saikumar14-08/NextJS/routing/README.md

 -> If you want to use \_ in the url then you can use "%5F" for thr folder name

 Route groups:
+-> Lets logically organize our routes and project files without impacting URL structure.
+-> Authentication routes: register, login, forgot-password -> To group all of them create a auth folder and create register folder, login folder, forgot-password folder and page.tsx in those folders.
+-> But to access login page, you've to use /auth/login.
+To avoid that you wrap name of auth folder in () like (auth)